Summary

 Cost Comparison Between Gypsum and POP False Ceilings

-Understanding the differences between gypsum and plaster of Paris false ceilings helps homeowners choose the right option based on their budget and design needs.
+Understanding the differences between gypsum and plaster-of-Paris false ceilings helps homeowners choose the right option for their budget and design needs.
 The table below will show the cost comparison to make the right choice:

 | Features | Gypsum false ceiling | POP false ceiling |